FilipeAlmeidaFEUP/ros2_teleopkeys_tutorial/README.md

 - Scroll up/down: zoom in/out.
 - Left click + drag: rotate the window.

 The window on the left called Displays allows you to control some aspects of the visualization.
 For example, try to unselect the checkbox called `LaserScan (kinect)`.
 Once you do, the red squares around the robot will disappear.
-These squares were representing the the collisions from the robot's radar with the walls.
+These squares were representing the the collisions from the robots radar with the walls.
 Turning this off does not mean the radar is no longer working, only that it is not appearing in the visualization.

 For now, the robot can not be controlled with the keyboard.
 It moves forward until detects a wall in front of it using its radar.
 When a wall is detected, it randomly chooses one direction to rotate 90º, essentially following a random path.
 The next section will briefly explain how a Flatland ROS 2 package is structured.
 If you wish to skip this part and go directly to the keyboard control, go to [this section](#keyboard-control).